alextongue/alextongue.github.io/digest/notes/machine/lagrangian.md

 $$(2)\;\;\;g(x,y,z)=k$$

-Recall that the gradient of a function of some numebr of variables contains that same number of components.
+Recall that the gradient of a function of some number of variables contains that same number of components.
 In the above case, equation $(1)$ actually has three components that must be equal, resulting in four equations:

 $$(\mathrm{1a})\;\;\;f_x=\lambda g_x$$